A1ex337/allgenres/README.md

 ## Usage

 Open `public/index.html` in a web browser.
-Select a genre node to load its playlist.
-The Spotify player now sits in a slim bar at the bottom of the page so the genre map can fill the screen.
+Select a genre node to load music.
+The Spotify player sits in a slim bar at the bottom of the page so the genre map can fill the screen.
+If the genre does not have an associated playlist the app will automatically search Spotify for that term.

 ### Local server